kaat0/typst-faktura/src/lib.typ

         rows: (0.65em, 1fr),
         row-gutter: 12pt,

-        if page-count > 1 {
+        // Page numbering (only show if more than one page) if page-count > 1 {
           if page-numbering == auto {
-            if text.lang == "de" {
+            // Auto page numbering with language support if text.lang == "de" {
               align(right)[Seite #current-page von #page-count]
             } else {